 Smithville, Mississippi native Rodney Leon Brasfield (Aug.
 22, 1910- Sept.
 12, 1958) started his career with Brisbee's Dramatic Shows as a straight man to his older brother Lawrence "Boob" Brasfield.
-Such tent shows and the punchlines delivered on pre-World War II country radio and through string band skits issued on 78s--exemplified by the comedy routines of the Skillet Lickers and the Stoneman Family--paved the way for Nashville game-changer George D. Hay to book comedians for the early Grand Ole Opry stage and radio shows.
+The punchlines he and others delivered on pre-World War II country radio and through string band skits issued on 78s--exemplified by the comedy routines of the Skillet Lickers and the Stoneman Family--paved the way for Nashville game-changer George D. Hay to book comedians for the early Grand Ole Opry stage and radio shows.

 Beginning in 1944, Brasfield's trademark baggy suit, floppy hat, scrawny build and rubbery face would have audiences in stitches before he uttered a single line.
 His popularity made him a regular of the Opry's NBC radio broadcast, The Prince Albert Show.
 On that program, he was the comedy sidekick of show host Red Foley.

 Life Beyond the Opry